jj2075/heteropolymer-phase-separation/README.md

 - **`sequences/`**: Sequence datasets and associated feature data.
   - Note: Sequence IDs between B2-matched datasets do not necessarily align.
 The datasets share most sequences; a few sequences that did not exhibit clear phase separation or aggregation in our direct-coexistence simulations at that B2 value were excluded from the dataset.
 - **`simulation/`**: Job scripts and input files for running LAMMPS simulations.
-- **`data_processing/`**: Scripts for processing single-chain radius of gyration timestep data, computing contact maps and extracting Fourier-spectrum features.
+- **`data_processing/`**: Scripts to process single-chain radius of gyration timestep data, computing contact maps and extracting Fourier-spectrum features.
-- **`logistic_regression/`**: Logistic regression model training and evaluation.
+- **`logistic_regression/`**: Scripts to train and test logistic regression models and analyze results.

 ---

 ## Reproducing results

-1. **Run simulations**: use scripts in `simulation/` to run single-chain Rg and two-chain ABF simulations.
+1. **Run simulations**: use scripts in `simulation/` to run single-chain radius of gyration and two-chain ABF simulations.
-2. **Process data**: use scripts in `data_processing/` to generate potential of mean force data, build contact maps from two-chain snapshot data, and compute contact-map features used for training logistic regression models.
+2. **Process data**: use scripts in `data_processing/` to generate potential of mean force (PMF) data, build contact maps from two-chain snapshot data, and compute contact-map features used for training logistic regression models.
-3. **Train models**: use scripts in `logistic_regression/` to train and test logistic regression models.
+3. **Train models**: use scripts in `logistic_regression/` to train and test logistic regression models and analyze results.

 ---